Hemp Oil vs CBD Oil: What’s the difference?

 - …and more

-Run a search on Amazon for CBD oil and and you’ll find a plethora of “Hemp Oil” products, but what does that actually mean?
-Hint: it’s probably not what you think.
+Run a search for CBD oil on Amazon and and you’ll find a plethora of “Hemp Oil” products, but what does that actually mean?
+Hint: it’s not what you think.

 If you unknowingly purchase hemp seed oil thinking you’ll reap the benefits of CBD, you will be greatly disappointed.